-- LPG has been given a smell by the manufacturers to help with the detection of leaks - check that the gas is not escaping from an unlit appliance. - Do not operate any electrical apparatus, especially light switches. - If the leak is not obvious the Motorhome should be evacuated and qualified personnel consulted. - Remember that gas is heavier than air and therefore sinks to the lowest point. - Keep bottled gas containers outside and protect against frost.
+- to help with the detection of leaks check that the gas is not escaping from an unlit appliance. - Do not operate any electrical apparatus, especially light switches. - If the leak is not obvious the Motorhome should be evacuated and qualified personnel consulted. - Remember that gas is heavier than air and therefore sinks to the lowest point. - · Keep bottled gas containers outside and protect against frost.
 If storage inside is the only option then keep away from heat sources.